hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 Organization owners can use a team's settings page to add and remove users from the team.

-The structure of your TFE teams should resemble your company's group structure.

 To add a user, enter their username in the "Username" text field (located under the "Add a New Team Member" header) and click the "Add member" button.
 (You must know the user's TFE username; users cannot be added using email addresses or other personal information.)

 To remove a user, click the "🗑" (trash can) button by their entry in the member list.

+Typically, your team structure will mirror your company's group structure.
+The [Terraform Recommended Practices guide](/docs/enterprise/guides/recommended-practices/index.html) offers more in-depth discussion of how team structure interacts with the structure of your Terraform configurations and the IT infrastructure they manage.

 ### API Tokens

 -> **API:** See the [Team Tokens API](../api/team-tokens.html).

 Each team can have a special service account API token that is not associated with a specific user.
-You can manage this API token from a team's settings page.
+You can manage this API token from the team's settings page.
 See [Service Accounts](./service-accounts.html) for more information.

 ## Managing Workspace Access